4.7 Child Protection Conferences

 The conference record, signed by the conference Chair, should be sent to all those who attended or were invited to the conference within 20 working days of the conference.
 Any amendments should be received within 1 week of receipt of record.

 A copy of the conference record should be given to and discussed with the parents by the social worker within 20 working days.
 The conference Chair may decide that confidential material should be excluded from the parent's copy.
-The Decision letter should be sent to parents within 24 hours of the Conference taking place and after consideration of safety concerns e.g. in cases of domestic violence and abuse.
+The Decision letter should be sent to parents within 24 hours of the Conference taking place and after consideration of safety concerns e.g. in cases of domestic abuse.

 Where a friend, supporter or solicitor has been involved, the Chair should clarify with the parent whether a record should be provided for those individuals.